HypothesisWorks/hypothesis/docs/details.rst

 counter-example, but that it finds enough examples at all.

-In order to make sure something interesting is happening, suppose we wanted to try this for long lists. e.g. suppose we added an assume(len(xs) > 10) to it.
+In order to make sure something interesting is happening, suppose we wanted to try this for long lists. e.g. suppose we added an ``assume(len(xs) > 10)`` to it.
-This should basically never find an example: A naive strategy would find fewer than one in a thousand examples, because if each element of the list is negative with probability half, you'd have to have ten of these go the right way by chance.
+This should basically never find an example: A naive strategy would find fewer than one in a thousand examples, because if each element of the list is negative with probability one-half, you'd have to have ten of these go the right way by chance.
 In the default configuration Hypothesis gives up long before it's tried 1000 examples (by default it tries 200).